hortonworks-gallery/ambari-vnc-service/README.md

 #### Developer Quickstart on HDP Sandbox using Ambari Stacks
-An Ambari Stack service package for VNC Server with the ability to install Eclipse as well to quickly start developing on HDP Hadoop
+An Ambari Stack service package for VNC Server with the ability to install Eclipse as well to 'remote desktop' to the sandbox and quickly start developing on HDP Hadoop

 - Download HDP 2.2 sandbox VM image (Sandbox_HDP_2.2_VMware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - Import Sandbox_HDP_2.2_VMware.ova into VMWare and set the VM memory size to 8GB